 Bringing It All Together

-Real Estate Farming is an effective means of developing a consistent source of seller and buyer leads, and the best part about farming is that your rate of return on your investment improves over time as your messaging gets sharper, as more people recognize you, and as your sales stats in the neighborhood improve.
+Real estate farming is an effective means of prospecting and developing a consistent source of seller and buyer leads.
+The best part about farming is that the rate of return on your investment improves over time as your messaging gets sharper, more people recognize you, and your sales stats in the neighborhood improve.